mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 An Archduke uses his or her Domain name as a suffix and is assigned an entire world as a personal fief.
-Technically the Emperor is also the Archduke of Sylea, and uses this title on some occasions, but Capital is not the Emperor’s fief.
+Technically the Emperor is also the Archduke of Sylea, and uses this title on some occasions, but [[Capital]] is not the Emperor's fief.
 Instead this is Usdiki in Gushemege sector; the Emperor can sometimes use the title Marquis Usdiki if he chooses.